-A Supervisory Control and Data Acquisition system, also known as a SCADA system, can be useful in monitoring and control applications by collecting and analyzing real-time data.
+A Supervisory Control and Data Acquisition (SCADA) system can be useful in monitoring and control applications by collecting information about your industrial automation processes and analyzing real-time data.

 However, it doesn't mean that your decision when you're choosing a SCADA system has to be difficult or impossible.

-Let's walk through 3 of the things you can look for to help you find the absolute best SCADA system for you.
+When planning a SCADA system you should keep some key points in mind.
+Let's walk through 3 of the things you can look for to help you find the absolute top SCADA system for you.

 Many people, when they're evaluating SCADA systems for the first time, really don't appreciate the large breadth that exists in the marketplace.
 This applies to how much time you'll have to devote to the project and what kind of expertise you have to bring to the table.